 11. From file manager try to browse the server.
 Your samba server should appear in the browse list of your local workgroup (or the one you specified in smb.conf).
 You should be able to double click on the name of the server and get a list of shares.
 If you get a "invalid password" error when you do then you are probably running WinNT and it is refusing to browse a server that has no encrypted password capability and is in user level security mode.
-In this case either set security = server AND password server = Windows_NT_Machine in your smb.conf file, or make sure encrypted passwords is set to "yes".
+In this case either set security = server AND password server = Windows_NT_Machine in your smb.conf file, or enable encrypted passwords AFTER compiling in support for encrypted passwords (refer to the Makefile).

-33.4.
+32.4.
 Still having troubles?

 Try the mailing list or newsgroup, or use the ethereal utility to sniff the problem.
-The official samba mailing list can be reached at samba.org.
+The official samba mailing list can be reached at samba@samba.org.
 To find out more about samba and how to subscribe to the mailing list check out the samba web page at http://samba.org/samba/